WomensLaw serves and supports all survivors.

 What types of orders of protection are there?
 How long do they last?

-There are two types of orders of protection, temporary and permanent.
+There are two types of orders of protection: temporary and permanent.

 At the show cause hearing, you will have to prove the allegations in your petition to be granted a permanent order of protection by the judge.
-If you and the abuser settle the case with a “consent agreement” in which the abuser agrees to not abuse you and your children, the judge can approve that agreement.
-The permanent order can last for a period of time determined by the judge.2
+If you and the abuser settle the case with a “consent agreement” in which the abuser agrees not to abuse you and your children, the judge can approve that agreement.
+The permanent order can last for a period of time determined by the judge.3

-1 MR 2.1.3.(A)(1); 7 Guam Code § 40104(a), (b)
+1 7 Guam Code § 40104(b)

 What protections can I get in an order of protection?